Role of the Commonwealth and state governments

 - approved by the Therapeutic Goods Administration (TGA) for treatment of a particular patient or class of patient.

-Most medicinal cannabis products are unapproved therapeutic goods as they have not been listed on the ARTG.
+Most medicinal cannabis products are unapproved therapeutic goods as they have not been included on the ARTG.
 Therefore, the treating doctor must obtain approval from the TGA to access the medicinal cannabis products to be used in a patients’ treatment.